 Ignite comprises fast paced presentations where participants can present innovative and creative ideas based in healthcare / biomedicine.
 The ideas may range from those currently under research to ones that are quite abstract.
-Since 2014, CCIT has conducted 6 such events, with almost fifty igniters, with limitless outreach of their ideas as the brief 5 minute videos are disseminated through social media.
+Since 2014, CCIT has conducted 7 such events, with almost sixty igniters, with limitless outreach of their ideas as the brief 5 minute videos are disseminated through social media.

 Narrative Medicine enhances healthcare personnel’s empathy and compassion.
 Through the creative/reflective narrative-writing aspect of this domain, people get to learn about not only the medical aspects of patients, but also their backgrounds, thoughts, and reflections.
-It has become an effective way for doctors to communicate with other professionals –medical or otherwise–lay public, and even patients themselves.
-To date, there have been 43 articles published on the Narrative Medicine blog, amassing over 18,000 views.
+It has become an effective way for doctors and nurses to communicate with other professionals –medical or otherwise–lay public, and even patients themselves.
+To date, there have been 70 articles published on the Narrative Medicine blog, amassing over 50,000 views.

 The Gaming League allows a much needed break to the students and staff of AKU from their daily routines to engage in various activities ranging from outdoor sports to board/video games.
 It uses a multidisciplinary, trans-generational and non-hierarchical approach to promote team building within the diverse AKU population.
-This approach also helps create an inter-disciplinary pool of potential participants for the other events, such as Hackathons.
+We have engaged AKU East Africa in the Gaming League process and we look ahead to a fruitful collaboration that is cross campus.

 Hackathons can serve as the perfect platform for people from all walks of life - with or without a medical background - to put their heads together to solve existing healthcare problems by generating new ideas and evolving them into innovations with proper business models.
 Since 2016, CCIT has conducted three Hackathons at AKU based around emergency medicine, pediatrics and medical education, respectively.
-The 4th Hackathon based on Global Surgery took place in February 2019.
-To date, close to 300 inter-disciplinary hackers have been involved in almost forty team-based innovative solutions to myriad problems relevant to the aforementioned themes, with special emphasis on resource-limited settings.
+The 4th and 5th events were mini Hackathons, whereby we successfully demonstarted smaller and more fast tracked hacks of specific issues related to research (for the Department of Medicine) and student experience (for the Office of the Dean of Students).
+The 6th Hackathon based on Global Surgery took place in February 2019.
+The 7th major Hackathon in January 2020 was a community-based one in collaboration with AKU's Institute of Educational Development (IED), on school preparedness for emergencies.
+With COVID-19 creating major global disruption right after, we followed suit with our 8th Hackathon that was unique because of its 100% virtual nature, and at zero cost, for hacking issues around the pandemic.
+To date, close to 1500 inter-disciplinary hackers have been involved in almost 100 team-based innovative solutions to myriad problems relevant to the aforementioned themes, with special emphasis on resource-limited settings.

 After conducting three Hackathons, the need for an AKU incubator became evident – a place where actual innovations brought forth could be better aligned with the problems they promised to eradicate.
-This is precisely the function of i2s, a first of its kind at AKU.
-Since its inception in March 2018, i2s has managed to nurture both student-led and student-centric innovations at AKU.
-To date, six incubates have been taken through a formal process of incubation at the i2s, with a few securing early stage seed funding.
-Through channeling student creativity i2s hopes to develop entrepreneurial and innovative (disruptive or non-disruptive) solutions with far reaching benefits across AKU campuses and thus informing the larger national healthcare/biomedical ecosystem.
-View our Innovation and Incubation Research Group
+This is precisely the function of our program, a first of its kind at AKU.
+Since its inception in March 2018, we have managed to nurture both student-led and student-centric innovations at AKU.
+To date, more than fifteen incubates have been taken through a formal process of incubation, with a few securing early stage seed funding.
+Through channeling student creativity we hope to develop entrepreneurial and innovative (disruptive or non-disruptive) solutions with far reaching benefits across AKU campuses and thus informing the larger national healthcare/biomedical ecosystem.

-A substantial gap exists between research faculty and students in communication and approachability - resulting in lost potential for research collaboration and initiations.
-Rinder is solving this with a mobile application that matches students to faculty doing research in their particular area of interest based on a unique algorithm that optimises matches based on specific data points.
+A significant gap exists between research experts and early-career researchers, particularly in terms of communication, access and mentorship.
+Rinder is solving this with a mobile application that matches students to faculty doing research in their particular area of interest, and to industrial experts based on a unique algorithm that optimizes matches based on specific data points.
 For more information please contact